 - In conjunction with AEAs’ in southwest Iowa, the CTLM offers eight mathematics professional development courses, including a focus on numbers, operations, geometry, measurement, rational numbers, data, as well as algebra I and II.

 - CTLM has established a partnership with the Waterloo schools, in which seven UNI mathematics faculty are providing instructional coaching at Cunningham and Irving elementary schools to teams of teachers.

 - The CTLM provides research-based educational resources that support military families and those that serve them as a contributor to Student Online Achievement Resources (SOAR).
 Check out www.soarathome.com!

 - As part of SOAR, the CTLM produces Making Sense Family Resources videos and supplementary educational materials (videos, activities, links, and references) for military families and their children in the areas of mathematics, literacy, and early learning.
 Check out the www.makingsenseonline.org!

 - The Making Sense Family Resources have been adapted to meet the needs of summer campers around the world on military bases.
 In collaboration with Camp Adventure, the Making Sense Summer Camp Resources were piloted in 2011, with an anticipated expanded use during the summer of 2012.

 - The Making Sense Family Resources have also been adapted to meet the needs of students in after school programs on and near military bases.
 The Making Sense After School Resources are currently being piloted at….

-- In collaboration with Dr. Gretta Berghammer, in the Theatre Department, the CTLM is developing a new brand of videos called Spectrum Parenting resources to assist families of children with autism.
+- In collaboration with Dr. Gretta Berghammer, in the Theatre Department, the CTLM developed a new brand of videos called Spectrum Parenting resources to assist families of children with autism.

-- The CTLM will be broadcasting public service announcements on the Armed Forces Network focused on the importance of family engagement in their children’s education.
+- The CTLM broadcasted public service announcements on the Armed Forces Network focused on the importance of family engagement in their children’s education.

 - The CTLM has an informative website!
 Check out www.uni.edu/ctlm